Nuddile History, Family Crest & Coats of Arms

-Important Dates for the Nuddile family
+Early History of the Nuddile family

 This web page shows only a small excerpt of our Nuddile research.
 Another 70 words (5 lines of text) are included under the topic Early Nuddile History in all our PDF Extended History products and printed products wherever possible.

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Nuddile has been spelled many different ways, including Nuttall, Nutthall, Nutshall and others.

 Early Notables of the Nuddile family (pre 1700)